KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 module would ordinarily be built.

-For example, if the normal build list was moduleA, moduleB, moduleC, then `--stop-after moduleB` would cause kdesrc-build to build `moduleA` and `moduleB`.
+For example, if the normal build list was moduleA, moduleB, moduleC, then `--stop-after moduleB` would cause kde-builder to build `moduleA` and `moduleB`.

 (cmdline-stop-on-failure)=